Interactive and Batch Jobs

 "DENC.17.4" NA NA

-# The sample data contains the sample ID
+The sample data contains:

-# longitude (x) and latitude (y) coordinates
+- the origin as longitude (x) and latitude (y) coordinates in decimal degrees

-# each row is the origin of an individual tree
+- each row is the origin of an individual tree

 10% of the tree origins in sample data were randomly replaced with NA.
 These trees will serve as the test set.
 Locator will train the neural network based on the genotypes of 90% of the trees of known origin, validate the neural network on 10% of the trees of known origin, and then predict the origins of the trees in the test set, providing a set of longitudes and latitudes that can be compared with the true origins of the test set trees.